 If you plan on using these services, you should review the information about these public images that Kubernetes deployments of Pega Platform may use to ensure your enterprise can access these images.
 If your environment is unable to access these public registries, you must add them to your private registry following your enterprise Docker image policies and then update the reference to your images in the Helm chart.

 Pega supports using load balancing and logging services that already exist in your enterprise or environment or using open-sourced ones.
 You configure your option by using a Pega-provided “addons” Helm chart the pega-helm-charts project.
-For details, see the Addons Helm chart.
+For details, see the Addons-specific backing sub-charts.

 The load balancing configuration requires a domain name for the Pega web service and optionally the stream service.
 This may require you to work with your networking team or DNS service to provide domain names that route to the correct IP addresses.
 For examples, on AWS, you can use Amazon Route 53, while in GKE you can use GCP Cloud DNS to configure domain names that route to your Kubernetes cluster.